Tag Archives: children's music

 Over in the Meadow, illus by Ezra Jack Keats.
 Nice naturalistic illustrations.
 Only minor quibble is that sometimes it’s hard to tell the difference between the parent and the babies, which makes it harder for the kids to count the babies accurately.

 Also check out Over in the Ocean by Berkes – I LOVE this book.
 (Here’s a video.
 Not to be confused with Jack Hartman’s Over in the Ocean.)
-Berkes also has Over in a River: Flowing Out to the Sea and Going Around the Sun: Some Planetary Fun which are all to this same tune.
-Learn more about these books.
+Berkes also has Over in a River, in the Forest, in the Arctic, in the Grasslands, in the Jungle, in Australia and Going Around the Sun: Some Planetary Fun which are all to this same tune.
+You can also find Over in the Garden by Ward, Over in the Garden by Matthies, Over in the Clover by Ormerod, Over in the Mangroves (set in India/Bangladesh), and Over in the Woodland about mythical creatures.

 Five Little Ducks